DOI-USGS/ISIS3/FY19-Roadmap.md

   * [x] Map Projection on the Web (POW) - uses ISIS to create map projected products from level 1 PDS products on demand from a web interface

 ## Summary
-Above a high level overview of the tasks targeted for ASC FY19 development have been enumerated.
+Above a high-level overview of the tasks targeted for ASC FY19 development have been enumerated.
 We are focusing heavily on addressing technical debt, engaging our user base, and making external development more viable.
 We anticipate that these tasks will continue into FY20 as we transition to a true open source project.
-We solicit any and all engagement from that users that we seek to serve.
+We solicit any engagement from those users that we seek to serve.